wandersonsousa/wandersonsousa/README.md

 If you're here because I applied to your company hire me now--🤑...kidding, Welcome aboard!

-I got to know programming when I was 15 years old, since then I've been studying and venturing into the world of technology, my current focus is on web/webscraping technologies and automation. :computer:
+I got to know programming when I was 15 years old, since then I've been studying and venturing into the world of technology, my current focus is on web fullstack. :computer:

 ---
 * Currently studying Systems Analysis at the Federal Institute of Piauí :books: